 Given the nature of this type of conduct and the serious effects such conduct can have on the target of the conduct and the one accused of the conduct, Dordt University treats alleged violations of this policy seriously and, to the extent possible, confidentially.
 Dordt University expects all individuals to treat alleged violations in the same responsible manner.

 If you believe you or any other employee or student is being subjected to behavior that violates these policies, you are encouraged to, and have a responsibility to, immediately report these matters to the executive director of finance and facilities if the conduct involves an employee or the vice president and chief administrative officer if the conduct involves a student.
 If for any reason you do not feel comfortable reporting your concerns to the executive director of finance and facilities, you may report your concerns to the director of human resources.
 If for any reason you do not feel comfortable reporting your concerns to the vice president and chief administrative officer, you may report your concerns to the director of residence life.

 Supervisors who become aware of any potential violation of this policy must report the potential violation to the executive director of finance and facilities or the director of human resources.
 Failure to report potential violations may result in appropriate discipline, up to and including discharge.

 No action will be taken against any employee or student merely because he or she reports behavior believed to violate this policy.
 We will take action to investigate and resolve all complaints of this nature.
-Dordt College is firm in its commitment to maintaining an environment free of discrimination, harassment, and inappropriate conduct.
+Dordt University is firm in its commitment to maintaining an environment free of discrimination, harassment, and inappropriate conduct.